-Punta del Este is the the Beverly Hills/French Riviera of South America.
+Punta del Este is the Beverly Hills/French Riviera of South America.

-It's a playground where the rich from Uruguay, Argentina and Brazil, and countries around the world go to vacation in the Summer season (late December to February).
+It's a playground where the rich from Uruguay, Argentina and Brazil, and countries around the world go on vacation in the Summer season (late December to February).

 Getting There & Away